balazskreith/mptcp-vagrant/README.md

 ======================

-When there is a new box version available (on atlas.hashicorp.com/hoangtran/boxes/mptcp-iperf/), vagrant will notify when you do "vagrant up"
+When there is a new box version available (on atlas.hashicorp.com/hoangtran/boxes/mptcp-iperf/), vagrant will notify when you do "vagrant up".

 You can update the box but the old environment (including VM) need to be destroyed.
+Make sure that you have backed up stuff inside the VM before update the box.

 The process is as following: